felipetovarhenao/bell-tutorials/public/markdown/20_formatting.md

 ## Why indentation matters

-1. **Improved Readability**: Organized code is easier to follow, especially when using loops, conditionals, or nested structures.
+1. **Improved readability**: Organized code is easier to follow, especially when using loops, conditionals, or nested structures.
-2. **Error Prevention**: Proper indentation helps visualize blocks of code, reducing the risk of misplaced logic.
+2. **Error prevention**: Proper indentation helps visualize blocks of code, reducing the risk of misplaced logic.
-3. **Team Collaboration**: Clean, consistent formatting makes it easier for others to understand your work.
+3. **Team collaboration**: Clean, consistent formatting makes it easier for others to understand your work.

 ---